 - 10 Benefits of Social Media for Business (blog.hootsuite.com)

 - Advantages and Disadvantages of Using Twitter for Business (google.com)

 If you don’t have time to manage your social media accounts then you need to outsource the work.
 It cannot be left.
 It’s like a shop window that’s faded, full of dead flies.
 Why would anyone look?

 Choosing Twitter services is a big deal.
 You need social media experts who fully comprehend the benefits of Twitter marketing; who will take the time to understand your business and its tone of voice.
 They need to understand how you like to do business.
 They need to have the imagination, creativity and social skills to communicate with clients and potential customers.
 It’s an important relationship and should not be given over lightly.

-If you need to have a conversation about how to revive, develop or start your Twitter campaign then contact us and start the conversation today.Tags: social media, Twitter
+If you need to have a conversation about how to revive, develop or start your Twitter campaign then contact us and start the conversation today.Tags: Benefits of using Twitter, business, social media, The Twitter phenomenon, Twitter